 March 19, 2020

-Over the past few weeks, a Communicable Disease Team (CDT) comprised of leaders from CMCSS and the Montgomery County Health Department have been meeting regularly to review the latest guidance from the CDC, monitor the health and attendance of CMCSS students and employees, and make recommendations to mitigate the spread of COVID-19 and other communicable diseases.
+The CMCSS Communicable Disease Team (CDT) comprised of leaders from CMCSS and the Montgomery County Health Department meet regularly to review the latest guidance from the CDC and make recommendations for the health and safety of students, employees and the community.

 ACT – In Fall 2020, CMCSS will provide opportunities for students to participate in the ACT.
 The dates are either September 22 or October 6, and a make-up date of October 20 with scores arriving 3-7 weeks later.
 This will not interfere with Fall break, which is October 12-16, 2020.
 ACT National administration dates are still in transition for those who would like to participate in those administrations.
 Please check their website act.org for further information.
 If you have a senior in need of an ACT retake before the fall, please contact us at [email protected]